RedisLabs/redislabs-docs/content/modules/enterprise-capabilities.md

 | Reshard/rebalance       | Yes (v2.0)     | Yes (v1.0)   | No           |

 [^1]: The RedisGraph module supports clustering; however, individual graphs contained in a key reside in a single shard, which can affect pricing.
 To learn more, [contact support](https://redis.com/company/support/).

+[^2]: In version 1.6, RediSearch supported Replica Of only between databases with the same number of shards.
+This limitation was fixed in v2.0.

+[^3]: The ability to use the [OSS Cluster API]({{<relref "/rs/administering/designing-production/networking/using-oss-cluster-api">}}) with RediSearch depends on individual client support.

 | Feature name/capability | [RedisTimeSeries]({{< relref  "/modules/redistimeseries" >}}) | [RedisBloom]({{< relref  "/modules/redisbloom" >}}) | [RedisGears]({{< relref  "/modules/redisgears" >}}) | [RedisAI]({{< relref "/modules/redisai" >}}) |
 |-------------------------|:------------:|:------------:|:----------:|:----------:|